michelecomfort/michelecomfort/README.md

 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/michelecomfort/)

 # ✨ A Wee Bit About Me
-I am Michele, a Frontend Software Developer 👩🏻‍💻 living a swell life in 🏔Denver, Colorado.
+I am Michele🙋🏻‍♀️, a Frontend Software Developer 👩🏻‍💻 living a swell life in 🏔Denver, Colorado.

 Having spent the previous 10 years as an educator 📚, I'm pumped to be challenging myself in brand new ways!
 Currently on my way to becoming a skilled React developer!